graphic links to Magforum.com home page

 Extreme sports magazines

-The extreme sports sector - which includes BMX biking, trials biking, kitesurfing, mountain biking, skateboarding, snowboarding, surfing, windsurfing and adventure sports such as canyoning - in the UK is dominated by smaller publishers that have often been started by enthusiasts of a particular activity.
-Some have expanded into other sports.
-One area the big publishers control is mountain biking, where Future and IPC have the biggest-selling titles.
-US magazines also distributed in UK.
-Few of these titles are more than a decade old.
-Some established titles cover extreme sports, for example, Ski & Board, published by the Ski Club of Great Britain, covers snowboarding, as does Daily Mail Ski & Snowboard Magazine.
+The extreme sports sector – which includes BMX biking, trials biking, kitesurfing, mountain biking, skateboarding, snowboarding, surfing, windsurfing and adventure sports such as canyoning – is dominated by smaller publishers that were started by enthusiasts.
+It is also called 'action sports'.
+One area the big publishers control is mountain biking, where Future and TI Media have the biggest-selling titles.
+Some publishers have international arms in France, Germany and the US.
+Some established titles have expanded to cover extreme sports, for example, Ski & Board, published by the Ski Club of Great Britain, covers snowboarding, as does Daily Mail Ski & Snowboard Magazine.

-Most titles do not have ABC figures because their sales are too small to make this economic (under 30,000).
-Some publishers' websites will quote readership (term explained) rather than sales.
-However, many have an international profile and some are available in several languages.
+Most titles do not have ABC figures because their sales are small (under 30,000).
+Some publishers quote readership (readership explained).
 Sales may be higher outside the UK than at home.
+It is estimated that 800,000 people regularly take part in action sports in the UK.

-There are signs of consolidation in the sector, with, for example, biking title Dig BMX being taken over by 4130 in October 2005.
+There has been consolidation in the extreme sports sector, with, for example, Dig BMX being taken over by 4130 in 2005.
+A year later, 4130, Action Sports Media and Permanent – which had been co-operating in backroom activities such as distribution and a central web portal – merged as Factory Media.
 However, given the alternative lifestyles of their creators, there is a danger that such titles may not thrive in corporate environments.
-4130 has taken an arm's length approach, with the Dig BMX staff still running the title from Glasgow.
+4130 took an arm's length approach to Dig BMX with staff still running the title from Glasgow.
+Big UK event of the year for extreme sports is NASS in July.

 Part of three-way merger that formed Factory Media in December 2006.
 Based in Dorchester, Dorset.
-Titles include:
+Titles included:

 Part of three-way merger that formed Factory Media in December 2006.
+ASM had its head office in London with editorial offices in Munich, Germany and Anglet, France, two big action sports regions.
 ASM has a pan-European business model whereby all its titles are published in English, French and German and distributed in 74 countries.

 • Onboard: launched in 1994.
 Claims to be Europe's best-selling snowboard magazine.
 Available in English, French, German, Spanish and Swedish, and under licence in Russian